 The thing is, the species only matters when you’re staining the cabinet rather than painting it.
 Why spend all that money on mahogany cabinets if you’re just going to paint over the wood, right?
 For that reason, stained cabinets have the potential to be more expensive, but you can keep your costs low and still go with a stained cabinet, no problem.

 If you’re considering refinishing your current cabinets instead of replacing them, re-painting is much less expensive than re-staining.
 This is because the surface must first be prepared before the finish goes on.
 For painting cabinets, this is usually a simple process of cleaning and a bit of light sanding, since paint can be applied over the existing finish.
-A good painter can re-paint an average-sized kitchen cabinet system for about $4,750.
+A good painter can re-paint an average-sized kitchen cabinet system for anywhere between $5,000 to $10,000.

 Re-staining a cabinet set is much more difficult because stain cannot be applied over the existing finish.
 Instead, it requires each surface to be fully stripped and sanded before applying the new stain.
-Since it is much more labor-intensive, re-staining costs about 30% more than re-painting, meaning that for the average size kitchen, the cost of re-staining would be $6,175.
+Since it is much more labor-intensive, re-staining costs about 30% more than re-painting, meaning that for the average size kitchen, the cost of re-staining would be anywhere between $6,000-$13,000.

 When it comes to durability, there is a bit of a tradeoff between painted and stained finishes.
 Painted cabinets are more resistant to damage because the paint layer adds some protection from dings and scratches.
 However, stained cabinets are better at concealing the damage done to them than painted cabinets.